lebrand2009/coinpal_advanced_php_sdk/README.md

 **Compatible with PHP 5.4 and above (Recommended to use PHP 5.6 and above)**

+**TESTING :**
+Grab a copy to your server and visit https://yourdomain.com/coinpalsetup.php You can place the files in any directory other that your root.
+Just keep the file coinpalsetup.php one dir level up from the lib dir.

 The main concept is to automate the PHP SDK integration creating a universal solution for websites that are not based on ready made e-commerce platforms or CMS.

 At this early development stage you can test the functionallity of reading and writing to the config.php file using GUI form.
 The form is auto created from the keys and values of the config array and when submited it's writing (for now) the new array back in the config.php file.